-The principle of indemnity enables to restore the worker (insured) to the same financial condition as he was before the loss occurred.
-To indemnify in workers’ compensation means to make payments to the injured or sick employee or to their family members (if in case the death has occurred) wherein the injury has occurred because of the employment.
-Similarly, the workers are also entitled to receive the compensation is the case of any occupational diseases or job-related accidents.
+The principle of indemnity enables the worker (insured) to be restored to the same financial condition as s/he was, before the loss occurred due to the workplace accident.
+In workers’ compensation insurance, ‘to indemnify’ means to make payments to the injured or sick employee or to their family members (if in case the death has occurred) wherein the injury has occurred because of the employment.
+Similarly, the workers are also entitled to receive compensation in the case they suffer from any occupational diseases or job-related accidents.

-The workers’ compensation is divided into two components which are as follows:
+Workers’ compensation is divided into two components which are as follows-

-In case of the permanent disability or a major loss because of on-the-job injury, the indemnity would be the wholesome amount offered to the worker for the respectable survival of rest of his life.
+In case of the permanent disability or a major loss because of on-the-job injury, the indemnity would be the amount offered to the worker for their respectable survival for the rest of his life.
 In case of the occurrence of death, the death benefits are made to the family members.

 Case for Indemnity in Workers’ Compensation Policy

-RWT Enterprises is a mineral water plant and has the headcount of around 70 people in its manufacturing unit.
-One of the employees Jatin meets an accident while working in the unit.
-The doctors recommended him to take rest of 15 days along with the medicine.
+RWT Enterprises is a mineral water processing plant and has a headcount of around 70 in its manufacturing unit.
+RWT had bought workmen compensation insurance and had covered all the workers.
+One of the employees, Jatin, met with an accident while working in the unit.
+The doctors recommended he take rest for 15 days along with a course of medicines.
 In this case, Jatin will be getting two week’s salary (Indemnity Cost) and the medical costs.

 If his average salary for a day is Rs.
 700 and the medical care costed him Rs 2500, then in that case the indemnity will be Rs 12,300 (700*14+2500).